Harper College

 Number Course Title Credits

 Description: Employs digital technology as a medium for producing works of photographic art.
-Basic techniques and processes for using a digital still camera, image editing software and archival print technology are used to investigate straight photography as well as highly manipulated images.
+Basic techniques and processes for using a digital still camera, image editing software and archival print technology are used to investigate straight photography as well as high manipulated images.
 May be repeated for up to six hours of credit.
 Limited free camera loans available for duration of the course; contact the instructor for more information.

 Description: Moving beyond basic tools and techniques for generating digital photographic artworks, students explore varied digital image workflow strategies, studio photography and lighting, and emerging photographic technologies, such as drone aerial photography, video, and camera phones.
 Artwork output and presentation tactics are stressed.
 May be repeated for up to six hours of credit.
 Limited free camera loans and misc. photo equipment available for duration of the course; contact the instructor for more information.
 Although not a requirement, students interested in an introduction to photography are recommended to begin with ART 250 Introduction to Photographic Art.